Polo Grill

 The Wine Program as the Defining Credential

 Where Polo Grill separates itself most clearly from its Oklahoma peers is the cellar.
-An inventory of 1,290 bottles across a selection of 800 labels is a program of genuine ambition for any mid-sized American city, and the geographic emphasis , California, Burgundy, Champagne, France broadly, Washington, and Oregon , reflects a coherent curatorial logic rather than a scatter-shot attempt to cover every region.
+An inventory of 1,290 bottles across a selection of 800 labels is a program of genuine ambition for any mid-sized American city, and the geographic emphasis, California, Burgundy, Champagne, France broadly, Washington, and Oregon, reflects a coherent curatorial logic rather than a scatter-shot attempt to cover every region.
 The pricing tier of the list ($$$, indicating many bottles above $100) aligns with the restaurant's food pricing in a way that suggests the wine program was built as a peer to the kitchen rather than as an afterthought.

 Wine directors Elizabeth Gonzales and Jerri Milburn oversee that program, and the dual-director structure implies a level of institutional depth that single-list operations rarely achieve.
 For a point of comparison: the California and Burgundy focus places the list in conversation with programs at restaurants like Providence in Los Angeles or Addison in San Diego, where serious cellar investment is considered inseparable from the dining experience.
 The Champagne and broader France weighting also suggests collectors' inventory rather than entry-level pours, a positioning more reminiscent of destination wine programs than regional American norms.

 If you are coming to Polo Grill primarily as a wine destination, the list rewards serious engagement.
 Burgundy depth in a landlocked Oklahoma restaurant is not something to take for granted.
-The restaurants that maintain comparable cellar programs in similar-sized American cities , Emeril's in New Orleans comes to mind as a regional peer operating at comparable ambition levels , tend to treat the wine program as a long-term institutional investment rather than a revenue optimization exercise.
+The restaurants that maintain comparable cellar programs in similar-sized American cities, Emeril's in New Orleans comes to mind as a regional peer operating at comparable ambition levels, tend to treat the wine program as a long-term institutional investment rather than a revenue optimization exercise.
 The evidence here points in the same direction.

 Where Polo Grill Sits in the Tulsa Scene

 Tulsa's dining scene has developed unevenly.
 The city carries significant inherited wealth from the oil industry, a factor that has historically supported a handful of high-end restaurants while leaving the broader food culture thinner than comparable-sized cities in other regions.
-Polo Grill occupies a position at or near the leading of the local hierarchy for American fine dining, operating in a tier that has few genuine peers within the city limits.
+Polo Grill occupies a position at or near the best of the local hierarchy for American fine dining, operating in a tier that has few genuine peers within the city limits.

 For visitors calibrating against national reference points, the pricing ($$ for food, $$$ for wine) and the program depth place it closer to serious regional American dining than to destination-grade experiences.
 It is not in the same conversation as Le Bernardin in New York City, The French Laundry in Napa, or The Inn at Little Washington in terms of ambition or accolade profile.
-But it operates at a level of seriousness , particularly around wine , that outpaces many restaurants in larger markets.
+But it operates at a level of seriousness, particularly around wine, that outpaces many restaurants in larger markets.
 For the Tulsa visitor wanting a reliable, well-executed American dinner with genuine cellar depth, the competitive set outside Oklahoma is thin.
 Explore more of what Tulsa offers through our full Tulsa restaurants guide.

 Planning Your Visit

 Polo Grill serves both lunch and dinner, which makes it one of the few Utica Square addresses where a serious midday meal is a viable option.
 The $40–$65 two-course price point for food means a dinner for two with a mid-tier bottle from the wine list will likely land in the $150–$250 range before tip, depending on wine selection.
 That positions the meal as a meaningful spend in the Tulsa context, though well below the price point of comparable-ambition destinations in coastal cities.
 The Utica Square address is easily accessible from Midtown Tulsa hotels and sits within a walkable retail district, making pre- or post-dinner browsing direct.
 General Manager Stephanie Lampert oversees the floor operation.
-For a broader picture of where to stay nearby, see our full Tulsa hotels guide, and for the city's bar and drinking culture, our full Tulsa bars guide covers the current options in detail.
-Those interested in Oklahoma's wine and winery scene can find more in our full Tulsa wineries guide, and for non-dining activities, our full Tulsa experiences guide provides the context.

 In Context: Similar Options